 About the project

-Pier 58, currently known at Waterfront Park, will be redesigned to create a larger public park and improve access, safety and flexibility to the pier, while offering expansive views of Elliott Bay and the Olympic Mountains.
-The new pier park is designed especially with families and young children in mind, with a new public plaza and water feature, a new children’s playground and a large lawn and trees to provide shade.
+Pier 58, currently known as Waterfront Park, will be redesigned to create a public park and improve access, safety and flexibility to the pier, while offering expansive views of Elliott Bay and the Olympic Mountains.
+The new pier park is designed especially with families and young children in mind, with a new public plaza, a new children’s playground and a large lawn and trees to provide shade.
 The pier is also designed to improve the salmon habitat and migration corridor, supporting the sustainability features of the seawall.